![]() |

 Source member typing is often overlooked or receives a low priority in some programming shops.
 The importance of member typing is not often recognized until a change to an application is required.
 Attempting to estimate the skills required to implement a change and define the scope-of-effort required is difficult and time consuming when the type and quantity of members that makeup an application are not known and/or are difficult to determine.

 Applications running on a mainframe are usually written in COBOL.
 However, mainframe applications are typically COBOL oriented but are not written entirely in COBOL.
 Mainframe applications are dependent on non-COBOL processes such as calls to 370 assembler subroutines, embedded calls to external sort routines and dependencies on batch processes using mainframe JCL to create and update existing data bases.
-If the plan is to migrate the application or distribute components of the application from the mainframe to a PC or Unix platform then additional time should be allocated to handle these situations.
+If the plan is to migrate the application or distribute components of the application from a Mainframe System to a Linux, UNIX or Windows System then additional time should be allocated to handle these situations.

 Some programming shops have the technology and a process to keep track of members by type but even these shops run an average error rate of five percent or higher.
 Other shops or programming groups do not even attempt to track member types and many shops have a variety of application source code that has not been touched in years.
 Knowledge about these applications is minimal or non-existent.